The £200 fine is for the first offence, the fine will then double for each additional offence up to a maximum of £6400.

 In the case of a weekly Season Ticket: provided there are three days (or more) validity remaining.

 We are currently working to normal timelines for processing Season ticket refunds of 14 working days.
-You can see an estimate of your Season ticket refund using the NRE Season ticket calculator.
+You can see an estimate of your Season ticket refund using our Season ticket refund calculator.